Grand final footy – 3 things candidates can learn from footballers

-While it may not seem obvious at first, there are a few things a candidate can learn from those players that will be taking the field for the Grand Final.
+While it may not seem obvious at first, there are a few things a candidate can learn from those players participating in a Grand Final.

 Here are 3 tips that you can apply to your job search to tackle it like an AFL star.